y4my4my4m/kde-shader-wallpaper/README.md

 - [x] Version 1.0  - Simply load shaders

 ### Notes:
-- GUI Customization is highly experimental, bugs will occur.
+- GUI based shader customization will be back in future version
-- Shadertoy.com imports doesn't work on all shaders, that is because iChannels/Buffers are not fully implemented yet
+- Shadertoy.com imports do not work anymore as Plasma6 requires shader compilation
 - Performance may vary depending of your specs, but it's actually not all that resource intensive, depends on the shader too.
 - If you modify the shader files and want to see the changes, the KDE Wallpaper QtQuick App itself needs to be restart, I recommend simply to `pkill plasmashell` and restart it.